ninoninko/SitefinityCustomWidget/README.md

 In the following repository I have posted a piece of code which I have made during my internship at Progress Software, Sofia.
 The base idea is that I am using a running instance of Sitefinity CMS in which I have created a custom widget which consumes the [SpaceX API](https://github.com/r-spacex/SpaceX-API) and shows the users specifically selected information from the API.

 ## Prerequisites
-To use the custom widget, you need to build the source code of Sitefinity CMS.
+To use the custom widget, you will need to use Sitefinity CMS.
 Make sure that your development system meets the following minimal requirements:

 * A valid Sitefinity CMS license.
 * Sitefinity CMS 14.1 or later.